-Chennoa Tracey is a fourth-year Mechanical Engineering student at the University of Saskatchewan and was a student in SRC’s Aboriginal Mentorship Program.
+Chennoa Tracey was a fourth-year Mechanical Engineering student at the University of Saskatchewan and a student in SRC’s Aboriginal Mentorship Program.
 We welcome Chennoa to the blog and thank her for sharing her experience!

 When I was younger, you could always find me building and designing.
 What started out as plastic stackable brick buildings and cars turned into more complicated projects like homemade swings, teeter totters and benches.
 Now, as an engineering student, I’m designing parts for machines and making sure they last.

 I was looking for an opportunity to build and practice my design skills when I heard of the Aboriginal Mentorship Program (AMP) through my university.
 I knew a past participant who had benefitted from the program.
 There weren’t many applied learning opportunities at the time in my field.
 It was a relief knowing I would have personal guidance, gain experience in my field and make contacts with industry before graduation.